 - Improves productivity through socialising, improving bonds and making friends by using these team building activities.
 Morale will be increased and this will allow the team to work better to solve problems.
 Also, setting goals and defining goals gives structure and motivation as something for employees to work towards.

 - Identifies objectives and goals: which will allow people to feel determined.
-When clear goals and objectives are set, people can track their, and the teams, progress which will allow them to feel more motivated when they see their successes.
+When clear goals and objectives are set, people can track their own, and the team's progress which will allow them to feel more motivated when they see their successes.
 This also raises morale and creates happier employees.

 - Allows for friendly competition as these tasks can bring out your team competitive side, which will increase their productivity on projects.